-The performance measures included in this plan were evaluated using a combination of tools and methods to provide a more robust analysis.
+The performance measures included in this Plan were evaluated using a combination of tools and methods to provide a more robust analysis.
 To measure the effectiveness of the project list identified in Chapter 5, each performance measure is reported for the current year (2020) and the future year (2045), which assumes complete build out of the fiscally constrained project list.
-These results will help the CLMPO understand how the transportation system is serving the needs of the region, and where additional attention should be focused in future plan and project list updates.
-A new regional travel demand model and land use allocation model were developed for this RTP.
-Both are consistent with the local partners' comprehensive land use plans and transportation system plans to model the future conditions of the system.
+These results will help the CLMPO understand how the transportation system is serving the needs of the region, and where additional attention should be focused in future Plan and project list updates.